Kapil-Shyam-M/linux-devkit-py/README.md

 	cd linux-devkit

-To enable Ethernet support follow the below steps :
+To enable SD Card support follow the below steps :

-Change to 13-sos branch of the linux-devkit.
+Change to sd-support branch of the linux-devkit.

+Add the following line at the end in the fstab file present at buildroot/package/skeleton-init-sysv/skeleton/etc

+	devtmpfs	/dev		devtmpfs mode=1777,nouid	0	0

+The above line is to make the devtmpfs auto-mount to /dev during bootup.
+This can be avoid if you can mount the file-system in the terminal using

+	mount -t devtmpfs devtmpfs /dev

+To start the compilation use the following command

 	make bbl

 Devlopment Cycle
 -----